Begonia ‘Sophie Cecile’

 Begonia ‘Sophie Cecile’ is a hybrid Angel Wing Begonia from the Begoniaceae family of plants.
 It was cultivated by Belva Nelson Kusler, an American hybridizer in 1961.
 The parentage includes Begonia sceptrum x ‘Lenore Olivier’ and Begonia acontifolia.

-This is an evergreen perennial, it is a cane stem, Superba variety.
-It is tall and upright.
+This is an evergreen perennial, and it is a cane-stem, Superba variety.
+It grows tall and upright.
 Begonia ‘Sophie Cecile’ grows to about 4ft or 1.2m tall.
-The leaves are long, narrow, palmately lobed, up to 9 lobes.
-It is green with silvery splotches and reddish in the back.
+The leaves are long, narrow, and palmately lobed, with up to 9 lobes, and they are green with silvery splotches and reddish in the back.